omarreis/vsop2013/gravityIntegration/README.md

      Vi+3/2 = Vi+1/2 + Ai+1 * DT   <-- speed vector acceleration
      goto to next i

-While Euler integration is first order, leapfrog is second order (meaning that the error is proportional to 1/DT^2 instead of 1/DT ).
-So error reduces fast when we use a small enough DT.
+While Euler integration is first order, leapfrog is second order, meaning that the error reduces fast when we use a small enough DT.

 For Mercury, the planet with shortest revolution time (88 days), I found using DT=0.1 day reduced the longitude error considerably (as opposed to default DT=0.5)